TheCSir/HumanVSMonsters_Game/README.md

 # Humans vs Monsters

+# How to run the game

+We have created a .jar file to run our game.

 ## Game Structure:

 Humans vs Monsters is a battle to the death turn based board game.
 The aim of the game is for the two players to meet up and try to kill all opponent players.
 Each turn, each player can choose one certain action in order to try to defeat the opponent.